Eastern Old Japanese: Relationship with Ryukyuan

-Following his model, Western Old Japanese would have separated first, during the 4th-5th centuries, then the Kyūshū-branch would have separated three or four centuries later.
+Following his model, Western Old Japanese would have separated first, during the 4th and 5th centuries, then the Kyūshū branch would have separated three or four centuries later.
 Subsequently, Kantō would have been populated by Japonic speakers directly from Kyūshū, without passing through central Japan.

 However, Alexander Koji Makiyama (2015) finds the results of diachronic changes in Eastern Old Japanese such as in denasalization, fortition and vowel raising unconvincing in comparison with the Ryukyuan languages.
 In fact, he finds: